Have you been missing the Las Vegas buffet?

 The Wynn Buffet is visually stunning, the design and décor are only outmatched by over 120 artfully presented dishes and 15 live-cooking stations.

-Here at the Wynn Resort, fine dining meets casual comfort.
+At the Wynn Resort, fine dining meets casual comfort.
 Not to miss is the large chocolate fountain and hand-dipped treats.
 The high quality and variety of gourmet selections justify the higher than average buffet price.

 Wynn Buffet Hours